Show Menu

 • New England state CPA societies, including the New Hampshire Society of CPAs, shared concerns via comment on the proposed changes to the Uniform Accountancy Act and the CPA competency pathway.

-• HB 296 passed in the New Mexico House of Representatives to offer additional pathways to CPA licensure and automatic mobility.
-It's now in the Senate.
+• On April 8, 2025, HB 296 was signed by Gov. Michelle Lujan Grisham to offer additional pathways to CPA licensure and automatic mobility.

 • North Carolina automatically recognizes CPA certificates from other states.

-• Senate File 321 was filed in the North Carolina General Assembly to create additional pathways to CPA licensure.
+• Senate File 321 was passed by the North Carolina Senate to create additional pathways to CPA licensure.
+It now sits with the House.

 North Dakota